Birkbjo/WoW-Queue-Alert/README.md

 `PLAY_SOUND` - A path to a `mp3`-file to be played when character selection screen is shown.
 Can be an absolute-path, or relative to the project.
 If empty or `false`, no sound is played.

 `CHECK_INTERVAL` - Time in `ms` between every screenshot and queue-check.
+Default: 30000 (30 sec).

+`UPDATE_INTERVAL` - Time in `ms` between every position notification update.
+Default: 180000 (30min).

+`POSITION_THRESHOLD` - Queue position threshold for sending a notification regardless of `UPDATE_INTERVAL`.
+If your position is lower than this, a notifcation is sent.
+Default: 500

-`DISPLAY` - The display index that WoW is running in.
+`DISPLAY` - The display ID that WoW is running in.
 When you run `npm test` several `.png`-files will be saved to the `current working directory` , eg. `0.png`.
-You can run this command and look at the images so find the correct index of your monitor.
+You can run this command and look at the images to find the correct ID of your monitor.

 ### CLI options